News & Events

 Until 1 July 2021, commercial goods sent to the EU with a value between €10 and €150 may be subject to import VAT and may incur a handling fee in the receiving country.

 The recipient may then need to pay customs or VAT charges and a handling fee in the receiving country before they can claim their parcel.
 These charges will depend on the country and the value of the item.
 Excise duty is chargeable in addition to customs charges for certain products (i.e., alcohol and tobacco).

 Make sure that shoppers from overseas are aware of potential charges by communicating this clearly on your website at the point of ordering.

 Customs authorities abroad are increasing their compliance checks.
 If barcodes or forms are missing, incomplete, or inaccurate, additional charges might be incurred.
 Items could be delayed, returned or seized, which would not please your customer at all.

 You can count on our team to make sure that this doesn’t happen, helping to protect your brand reputation and encourage repeat business.

 Does your business need a compliant and reliable end-to-end multichannel fulfilment and distribution service to deal with orders going to the EU and Northern Ireland?
-Call us on 01753 519 000 or fill out our contact form.
+Contact us by filling out our contact form.